-Maintaining Great Bowden's separation from Market Harborough is a local priority and land between the two settlements has relatively low landscape capacity to accommodate development.
+Despite its close proximity to Market Harborough, Great Bowden has its own distinct identity and character.
+In order to protect this, maintaining Great Bowden's separation from Market Harborough is a local priority.
+Land between the two settlements has relatively low landscape capacity to accommodate development.